DirectOutput/DirectOutput/README_BuildSetup.md

 ## Release process

+If you want to build a complete set for release, here's the procedure I use:

+1. In Visual Studio, go through each configuration (Debug/x86, Debug/x64, Release/x86, Release/x64) and run a **Build > Clean Solution**, to make sure that all old build files are removed.

+2. Now go through the configurations **in this order**: Debug/x86, Debug/x64, Release/x86, Release/x64.
+For each, run a **Build > Build Solution**.

+   - On each build step, it's a good idea to check that the build actually succeeded, by looking at the end of the Output log window, and confirming that it says "=== Build: N succeeded, 0 failed, 0 skipped ===".
+The important thing is the "0 failed" part.

+3. Run the MakeZip steps (see below)

+4. The Builds\ folder should now have a complete set of .msi and .zip files to upload, with the filenames set to show today's date and thee respective configurations.
+The file naming makes these suitable for uploading to a simple flat directory structure on a Web server or other repository.

 The .msi files that come out of the Visual Studio build are complete, stand-alone MS Setup release bundles, containing all of the necessary files to perform a complete install.
 These can be posted for download as-is.
 A user simply downloads the file and double-clicks it, which will launch MS Setup and carry out the install.

-In addition, you can build a ZIP file containing the install set, for people who want to do the install by hand rather than using the .msi files.
+You can also, optionally, build a ZIP file containing the install set, for people who want to do the install by hand rather than using the .msi files.
+I'm not sure it's worth doing this any more, since the MSI is so much more reliable, but so far I've continued distributing the ZIPs out of habit.
 The main folder contains a script, **MakebinZip.bat**, that builds the .ZIP.
 Run it from a CMD window after completing the Visual Studio build.
 You'll need a command-line ZIP tool somewhere on your path, named ZIP.EXE.
 The script takes two arguments, selecting the binaries by the architecture and build